Armstrong cases

-Church of Scientology of California v.
-Gerald Armstrong, (specific case citations below), was a lengthy series of lawsuits and other legal actions, primarily in the California state courts, arising from Gerald Armstrong's departure from the Church of Scientology (the "COS").
+Armstrong I–VIII were a lengthy series of lawsuits and other legal actions, primarily in the California state courts, arising from Gerald Armstrong's departure from the Church of Scientology (COS).
 The COS argued that Armstrong, a former COS employee, improperly took private papers belonging to the Church, while Armstrong argued that he took the papers to protect himself from improper disciplinary proceedings and that the Church did, in fact, discipline him improperly.

 Chronology of dispute and litigation

-1969-81: Armstrong's discovery of COS documents and departure from the Church of Scientology
+1969–1981: Armstrong's discovery of COS documents and departure from the Church of Scientology

-According to the August 10, 1984 judgment in the Armstrong litigation, the circumstances of Armstrong's departure from the Church are as follows.
+According to the August 10, 1984, judgment in the Armstrong litigation, the circumstances of Armstrong's departure from the Church are as follows.
 (The COS disputes this account and argues that testimony in other actions impeaches it).